earvinpiamonte/jira-software-tool/README.md

 A Google Chrome extension for self-hosted Jira.
 Easily copy issue/ ticket ID, title and URL to clipboard.

-This project was previously [https://github.com/earvinpiamonte/jiraserver-tools-chrome](https://github.com/earvinpiamonte/jiraserver-tools-chrome) but then I decided to re-initalize the project with React.

 ## Built with

 - [Create React App](https://create-react-app.dev/) - config override with [CRACO](https://github.com/gsoft-inc/craco)